 Contents Page

 1. Understanding Council's Financial Statements 2

 2. Statement by Councillors and Management 3

 3. Primary Financial Statements:

-Income Statement Statement of Comprehensive Income Statement of Financial Position Statement of Changes in Equity Statement of Cash Flows 4 5 6 7 8
+Income Statement Statement of Comprehensive Income Statement of Financial Position Statement of Changes in Equity Statement of Cash Flows 4.
+Notes to the Financial Statements 4 5 6 7 8

-4. Notes to the Financial Statements 9
+5. Independent Auditor's Reports:

+On the Financial Statements (Sect 417 [2])On the Conduct of the Audit (Sect 417 [3]) 78 81